graphcore-research/pyscf-ipu/README.md

 ### For DFT teaching and learning: nanoDFT

-We also provide a lightweight implementation of the SCF algorithm, optimized for readability and hackability, in the notebook [notebooks/nanoDFT-demo](notebooks/nanoDFT-demo.ipynb) and in [nanodft](pyscf_ipu/nanoDFT/README.md)
+We also provide a lightweight implementation of the SCF algorithm, optimized for readability and hackability, in the [nanoDFT demo](notebooks/nanoDFT-demo.ipynb) notebook and in [nanodft](pyscf_ipu/nanoDFT/README.md) folder.

 To run the notebook on Graphcore IPU hardware on Paperspace: